A. J. Petrucci: Eastern Championship Wrestling (1992–1994)

-Independent circuit (1994–2005)
+Later career (1994–2005)

 In 1996, Petrucci began to train his cousin and Gene Snitsky and Robb Harper.
 At this time he also formed the tag team The Darkside Demons, alternating between Snitsky and Harper until he felt they were ready to wrestle on their own.
 After the passing of his father and the signing of Snitsky to World Wrestling Entertainment, Petrucci returned to wrestling in 2005 with NWL/HOPWL.
 Petrucci has won the Heavyweight, Television and Tag Team titles with this promotion.
 In 2005 he was also awarded the Most Inspirational Wrestler of the Year.

 July 2012 the Super Destroyers, A J Petrucci and Doug Stahl, were inducted in the IPWA hall of fame.

 Returned to the DWF/LOCO wrestling promotion in New Jersey and Pa. to win the tag team championship titles, which they defended in March.

 August 3 the Super Destroyers won the tag team titles at Super Star wrestling in Dillsburg Pa. making them the unifyed Pa. tag team champions.